ppy/osu-wiki/news/2017-09-08-scorewatch-august-week-4.md

 date: 2017-09-08 15:00:00 +0200
 ---

+Scorewatch wraps up the month of August with some crazy DragonForce scores, an old rrtyui score and 2 Japanese osu!taiko giants going head to head on Infected Mushroom!
+Read on to find out more!

 ![](/wiki/shared/news/2017-09-08-scorewatch-august-week-4/banner.jpg)

 [WubWoofWolf](https://osu.ppy.sh/u/39828) has gained ranks!
 Sound the alarms!
 He also got his new top play by setting the first HDHR FC on [DragonForce - Symphony of the Night](https://osu.ppy.sh/b/985141?m=0) with 99.17%, gaining 671pp!
 Watching this makes me feel a little happier inside.

 <iframe width="854" height="480" src="https://www.youtube.com/embed/x3N-ENSXvK4" frameborder="0" allowfullscreen></iframe>

-[Adamqs](https://osu.ppy.sh/u/613592) became the first player to achieve the prestigious HDHR FC on [DragonForce - Revolution Deathsquad](https://osu.ppy.sh/b/66609?m=0), taking an amazing 98.41% HDHR FC and claiming 526pp!
-If you got 8 minutes to spare, this is something you should watch!
+[Adamqs](https://osu.ppy.sh/u/613592) became the first player to achieve the prestigious HDHR FC on [DragonForce - Revolution Deathsquad](https://osu.ppy.sh/b/66609?m=0), taking an amazing 98.41% score and claiming 526pp!
+If you've got 8 minutes to spare, this is something you should watch!

 <iframe width="100%" height="315"  src="https://www.youtube.com/embed/CAZjjQDmkuk" frameborder="0" allowfullscreen></iframe></br>

 [bro_gamer72](https://osu.ppy.sh/u/1419095), more well known as Gayzmcgee, set his top play on [HoneyWorks - Miraizu feat.Aida Miou(CV:Toyosaki Aki)](https://osu.ppy.sh/b/696225?m=0) with a breathtaking and unfortunate 99.17% HDDT 882x 1 miss score to earn 635pp.
-Without the miss, this could have knocked hvick225 out of his throne!
+Without the miss, this could have knocked hvick225 from his throne!
 Someday, we might see that happen.

 <iframe width="100%" height="315"  src="https://www.youtube.com/embed/IQY2E3Ae5Bw" frameborder="0" allowfullscreen></iframe></br>